yram171/Give/CODE_OF_CONDUCT.md

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

+> Note: For detailed information on how to contribute to this project, please see our [Contributor Guidelines](./CONTRIBUTING.md), which work alongside this Code of Conduct.

 ## Our Standards

 Examples of behavior that contributes to a positive environment for our